pontocom/MovieSearch/docs/ImplementMovieDetailsActivity.md

 tvMovieWriter.setText(jsonObject.getString("Writer"));
 ````

 And this is all it takes for the **MovieDetailsActivity**.
-Next you should try it, test it, and make modifications to it.
+Next you should try it, test it, and modify it as you wish.